Jan has been cooking and writing about food for over 20 years. She has cooked on multiple television stations, including the Food Network.

 - 1/4 teaspoon black pepper

 - 1 Tbl hot sauce (or less—make it yours!)

 - In the bowl of a food processor, combine everything except the meat and sauce ingredients and pulse well to combine and form a loose paste.

-- In a large bowl, mix the meat with the v-8 mixture, mixing lightly but thoroughly.
-Don’t over mix the meat, it will make the finished meatloaf too tough.
+- Mix the meat with the v-8 mixture in a large bowl, mixing lightly but thoroughly.
+Don’t over-mix the meat; it will make the finished meatloaf too tough.

-- About a half an hour into the baking time, pour the sauce on top of the loaf and continue baking.
-I usually paint goofy messages on top of mine - it makes my children crack up.
+- About half an hour into the baking time, pour the sauce on top of the loaf and continue baking.
+I usually paint goofy messages on top of mine—it makes my children crack up.
 If you have a baking rack, it works for removing or keeping the fat away from the loaf.
-A turkey baster works well too - or just pour it off once or twice as it renders.
+A turkey baster works well, too—or just pour it off once or twice as it renders.

 © 2010 Jan Charles